insighio/microATsocket/README.md

 sock = socket.socket(socket.AF_INET6, socket.SOCK_DGRAM)
 sock.setModemInstance(lte)

+# getaddrinfo needs to be called on the instance of socket
 resolvedIPs = sock.getaddrinfo("google.com", 5683)

 # send data to specific IP (dummy IP and port used as example)